cyruslhh/cyruslhh.github.io/_projects/CS180_project_6.md

 We can clearly see that it plateaus around 5000 iterations.
 Let's now sample from the test cameras at different iterations and see how the model evolves, by creating a gif for all the camera angles provided in the test_c2ws:

+If the gifs are not working, it's probably because it didn't loop.
+Reload the page or open the image in a new tab to view it clearly.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/CS180/Project_6/2.5.3.gif" title="camera man" class="img-fluid rounded z-depth-1" %}